Titantek/ada-outlier-datastory/content.md

    </div>
 </div>

-To observe the performance of llama3 between 2007 and 2024, we will compare the number of paths found by llama3, the path length distribution of llama3 between 2007 and 2024.
+To assess Llama3's performance from 2007 to 2024, we will analyze and compare the number of paths it discovers as well as its path length distribution across these years.

 ![llama3_2007_2024](assets/img/llama_path_not_found.svg)

-We observe that llama3 in 2024 finds 4% more paths than in 2007.
-But, does llama3 in 2024 have a better path length distribution than in 2007?
+We observe that in 2024, Llama3 discovers 4% more paths compared to 2007.
+However, does Llama3 in 2024 exhibit a better path length distribution than it did in 2007?

 ![llama3_2007_2024](assets/img/llama3_2007_2024.svg)